fission-codes/spec/dialog/pomo_db/pomo_ra.md

 # Abstract

 The relational algebra forms a common compilation target for Datalog programs.
-This specification outlines the semantics of the algebra, and describes its operations in terms useful for further compilation to a model with support for incrementalization and recursive queries.
+This specification outlines the semantics of PomoRA, a representation of the relational algebra designed for use as a compilation target for high-level PomoDB query languages.
+It also describes PomoRA's operations in terms useful for further compilation to a runtime with support for incrementalization and recursive query processing.

 # 1. Introduction

 Relational algebra is the theory underpinning relational databases, and query languages against them.
 Like Datalog, it operates over relations as input, and produces relations as output.
-Unlike Datalog, it is unable to directly express recursive queries, and such programs must be implemented in terms of a more expressive model, such as one built on [dataflow](dataflow.md).
+Unlike Datalog, it is unable to directly express recursive queries, and such programs must be implemented in terms of a more powerful runtime, such as [PomoFlow](pomo_flow.md).

-In the context of Dialog, the relational algebra serves two purposes:
+In the context of PomoDB, the relational algebra serves two purposes:
-1) Providing a small core language for further compilation to a runtime with support for recursive queries
+1) Providing a small core language for further compilation to a runtime with support for recursive query processing
-2) Serving as a common intermediate representation for both queries written using familiar SQL-inspired DSLs, and for those written using [richer, higher-level languages, like Dialog](../dialog/query-engine.md).
+2) Serving as a common intermediate representation for both queries written using familiar SQL-inspired DSLs, and for those written using richer, higher-level languages, like [PomoLogic](pomo_logic.md).

 # 2. Concepts